nadigerdivya/Interview_Questions/README.md

 10. Give me 3 positive and negative things about your project?
 11. What makes successful developer?
 12. What makes successful Project?
+13. How did you handled Performance in your projects?

 Coding
 ----------